-These Final Terms relate to the Call or, respectively, Put Warrants related to one fine troy ounce of silver issued by Dresdner Bank Aktiengesellschaft, Jürgen-Ponto-Platz 1, 60301 Frankfurt am Main, as "Issuer" (the "Warrants").
+These Final Terms relate to the Call or, respectively, Put Warrants related to the ICE Brent Crude Oil Futures issued by Dresdner Bank Aktiengesellschaft, Jürgen-Ponto-Platz 1, 60301 Frankfurt am Main, as "Issuer" (the "Warrants").

 2. Issue of the Warrants